volchd/projects-api/README.md

 # Projects Platform Workspace

-This repository now hosts both the serverless API and the upcoming UI inside an npm workspaces layout.
+This repository bundles the Serverless API and the Vite + React UI inside an npm workspaces layout.
+Workspaces keep each surface isolated while allowing shared tooling and types.

 ## Structure
 - `apps/api` — the existing Serverless + Node.js backend (moved from the old repo root).